d3zd3z/hkg18/normal.md

   There are several things that happen with a TLS connection.
-Part of this is about negotiating what versions of the protocol they two parties will use, and specifically, they negotiate a specific cyphersuite.
+Part of this is about negotiating what versions of the protocol they two parties will use, and specifically, they negotiate a specific ciphersuite.
 In my case, it is ECDHE-RSA-AES128-GCM-SHA256, which tells us a bunch of things:

-    - ECDHE is the key exchange algorithm (Elliptic curve Diffie-Hellman Ephemeral).
+    - ECDHE is the key exchange algorithm (Elliptic Curve Diffie-Hellman Ephemeral).
 This algorithm allows both sides of the protocol to agree on a session key without an observer being able to tell what that is.
-To prevent party-in-the-middle attacks, the communication will be signed with the RSA key associated with the given certificate.
+To prevent party-in-the-middle {{{JOCKE: man-in-the-middle?}}}
+      attacks, the communication will be signed with the RSA key associated with the given certificate.